Lebanon, Tennessee

 Lebanon (/ˈlɛbənən/ LEB-ən-ən) is a city in and the county seat of Wilson County, Tennessee, United States.
-The population was 38,431 at the 2020 census.
+The population was 38,431 at the 2020 census and has an estimated population of 51,501 as of 2024.
 Lebanon is located in Middle Tennessee, approximately 25 mi east of downtown Nashville.
 Lebanon is part of the Nashville Metropolitan Statistical Area.

 History

 The city was incorporated in 1801, and was named after the biblical cedars of Lebanon (Cedrus libani).
 Local residents have called Lebanon "Cedar City", mostly a reference to the abundance of "cedar" (Juniperus virginiana) trees in the area.
 The city is home to Cumberland University, a small, private four-year liberal arts institution, and the Nashville Superspeedway, which hosts NASCAR and IndyCar races.